 #4.
 Create exceptional landing page copy

 If you’re unable to write some good landing page copy yourself, consider hiring someone to do it for you.

 Unbounce has a great collection of articles on landing pages, click here to learn how to write great landing page copy.

 #5.
 Keep your copy short and sweet

 Whilst it’s essential that you have good informative copywriting for your email landing page, at the same time, you don’t want to go overboard with the content.

 - Don’t give your audience tons of stuff to digest so they get bored, or overwhelmed, or worse, distracted…

 #6.
 Use bullet points in the right places

-Bullet points can be powerful in a way that they help you to organize important pieces of information into digestible chunks.
+Bullet points can be effective in a way that they help you to organize important pieces of information into digestible chunks.
 They are perfect for landing pages.

 When creating your lead capture page content, use a few bullet points here and there to highlight a some of the reasons WHY people should signup.

 Check out the following awesome post by Brian Clark on the use of Bullet points.

 #7.
 Place your opt-in form close to the top of your page

-If you decide to have a lot of content on your landing page, consider placing your signup form several times on the page, i.e. at the top, one in the middle and perhaps one at the bottom.
+If you decide to have a lot of content and info on your landing page, consider placing your signup form several times on the page, i.e. at the top, one in the middle and perhaps one at the bottom.